julianbrowne/piggybank/readme.md

 If the data object contains a key called "expect" then this will be compared with the actual HTTP response code recieved and a key added to the results called "expected" with a true or false value depending on whether the return code matched that expected.

     manager.addCall("/that", { method: "post", name: "update that", expect: 204 });

+Where an expect code is set, it's also possible to indicate that subsequent calls should be abandoned if there's a mismatch between expected and actual HTTP response codes.
+This is useful when, for example, a login call fails and the rest of the calls become irrelevant or where following calls might have unpredictable and destructive effects.

+	manager.stopOnSurprise = true;

+indicates that a mismatch should halt the test sequence.

 Where request body data is required to be sent with the API this can be added with the "body" key.